Audit log

 How CaseFlow administrators control the log

-- Cannot alter or delete historical audit entries — there is no way for any user, including firm administrators, to modify or remove a recorded entry.
+- Cannot alter or delete historical audit entries.
+There is no way for any user, including firm administrators, to modify or remove a recorded entry.

 - Can configure retention within the plan's allowed window (for example, on Growth you can choose 3, 6, 9, or 12 months for general events; trust retention is fixed at 7 years).

-- Can configure security-platform streaming (Growth and Multi-Practice) — endpoint, authentication, event filter, and retry behavior.
+- Can configure security-platform streaming (Growth and Multi-Practice).
+Endpoint, authentication, event filter, and retry behavior.

 - Cannot view another firm's events.
 Per-firm data isolation enforces this at the storage layer.